 (a) Chair's Recommendation.
 The Chair may, prior to a hearing, recommend bills for consideration on the Committee's consent calendar.
 The proposed consent calendar shall be made available to the public at the same time as the Committee analyses.
 [Assembly Rule 56.7] (b) Removal.
-Any member of the Committee may request that a bill be removed from the Committee's consent calendar at any time.
+Any member of the Committee may request that a bill be removed from the Committee's consent calendar at any time before a vote on the consent calendar is taken.
 Upon such request, the Chair shall remove the bill from the consent calendar, notify the author of the change, and place the bill on the Committee's regular calendar.